-Click Add a step to add steps to the workflow
+Click Add a step to create a process for people to follow.

-- Name your step an action, so people know what to do at a glance.
+Title your step as an action, so people know what to do at a glance.

-Once you've entered all the necessary information, click Save to add the step to the workflow.
+Once you enter all the necessary information, click Save to add the step to the workflow.

 A card keeps track of a person's progress through the workflow.
 Cards include a person's basic information and information about their path through the workflow.